gleisonsdm/DawnCC-Compiler/README.md

 	REPO=<path-to-repository>

- 	# Build the code under ${REPO}/build-release, assumming an existing LLVM
+ 	# Build the shared libraries under ${REPO}/lib, assumming an existing LLVM
  	# build under ${LLVM_BUILD_DIR}
- 	mkdir ${REPO}/build-debug
+ 	mkdir ${REPO}/lib
- 	cd ${REPO}/build-debug
+ 	cd ${REPO}/lib
  	cmake -DLLVM_DIR=${LLVM_BUILD_DIR}/share/llvm/cmake ../src/
  	make
 	cd -

 ## How to run a code

-To run DawnCC, copy and paste the text below into a script file.
+To run DawnCC, copy and paste the text below into a shell script file.
 You will have to change text between pointy brackets, e.g., *< like this >* to adapt the script to your environment.

  	LLVM_PATH=< llvm-3.7-src/build-debug/bin >